 There are several requirements in Islam that relate to foreign exchange transaction issues such as our review below.

 There is a Qobul consent

-Foreign exchange transactions must be carried out with a Qobul consent, which is an agreement to give and receive.
-The seller must deliver the goods and the buyer must also pay in cash and a Qobul consent can be made by verbal, messenger or written.
-Buyers and sellers also have the full right to carry out and perform all legal actions, namely mature and sound minded.
+Foreign exchange transactions must be carried out with Qobul consent, which is an agreement to give and receive.
+The seller must deliver the goods and the buyer must also pay in cash and a Qobul consent can be made by verbal, messenger, or written.
+Buyers and sellers also have the full right to carry out and perform all legal actions, namely mature and sound-minded.

 Meet the Terms of Sale and Purchase Transactions